Transformers, Age of Advancement - The Four Pillars of Digital Transformation

 So what separates the leaders in this field from the rest?
 Well, the ones that deliver success seem to lift their businesses across four key areas:

 Vision and leadership - creating direction and culture

 Technology and creativity - blended together to create great experiences

 Team structures - allowing fast execution and delivery.

 1. Research and data

-This is the foundation of great strategy.
+This is the foundation of great digital strategy.
 Most companies today have access to much larger amounts of data than they did in the past but making sense of it and lifting strong insights, which ultimately drive strategy and direction, is still a challenge.
 We have more data but less time to understand it.